ddmitov/perl-executing-browser/doc/CONSTANTS.md

   * ``{PEB_binary_directory}/resources`` for all other PEB builds.

 * **Application directory:**
-  All Perl application files used by PEB, with the exception of data files, must be located within this folder.
+  All Perl application files used by PEB must be located within this folder.

   The application directory path is:
   * ``{AppImage_binary_directory}/resources/app`` for Linux [AppImage](https://appimage.org/) single executable builds or